-On May 14, 2020, the IASB issued an amendment to IAS 16 Property, Plant and Equipment to prohibit deducting from the cost of an item of property, plant and equipment, any proceeds from selling items produced while bringing the asset to the location and condition necessary for it to be capable of operating in the manner intended by management.
+On May 14, 2020, the IASB issued an amendment to IAS 16, Property, Plant and Equipment to prohibit deducting from the cost of an item of property, plant and equipment, any proceeds from selling items produced while bringing the asset to the location and condition necessary for it to be capable of operating in the manner intended by management.
 The proceeds from selling such items, and the cost of producing those items are to be recognized in profit and loss.
 The amendments are effective for annual periods beginning on or after January 1, 2022 with early adoption permitted.
-The amendment is to be applied retrospectively only to items of property, plant and equipment that are brought to the location and condition necessary for them to be capable of operating in the manner intended by management on or after the earliest period presented in the financial statements in the year in which the amendments are first applied.
+The amendment is to be applied retrospectively only to items of property, plant and equipment that are brought to the location and condition necessary for them to be capable of operating in the manner intended by management on or after the earliest period presented in the consolidated financial statements in the year in which the amendments are first applied.
+The amendment is effective for annual periods beginning on or after January 1, 2022 with early adoption permitted.
 The Corporation is currently assessing the financial impact of the amendment and expects to apply the amendment at the effective date.